To our site visitors:

 Thank you for your inquiry regarding our urology residency training program.
 Your interest is appreciated.
 To learn more about about department, please continue checking out our website which will provide you with a greater overview of our program.

 SUNY Downstate Medical Center is one of the largest health science centers in the United States and one of four such campuses within the 64 unit State University of New York, the largest multi-level system of public higher education in the nation.
 SUNY Downstate Medical School is located on a 13-acre urban campus in the East Flatbush section of Brooklyn.
-The medical school traces its origins back 150 years and was the first medical school to incorporate the teaching of medicine at the hospital bedside.
+The medical school traces its origins over 153 years and was the first medical school to incorporate the teaching of medicine at the hospital bedside.
 The "Downstate" era began in 1954 when President Dwight D. Eisenhower laid the cornerstone for the Basic Sciences Building.
 The medical school now is the largest in N.Y.
 State.
-The complex was expanded in 1966 with the opening of Downstate University Hospital Brooklyn.
+The complex was expanded in 1966 with the opening of Downstate University Hospital Brooklyn and is currently is the process of additional expansions.
 The School of Graduate Studies, the College of Health Related Professions, and the College of Nursing were also added that year.
-Today, SUNY Downstate is the focal point of a health-care network that encompasses 18 hospitals and research institutions and more than 40 health-related facilities in Brooklyn, Staten Island, and beyond.
+Today, SUNY Downstate is the focal point of a health-care network that encompasses 18 hospitals and research institutions and more than 40 health-related facilities in Brooklyn, Manhattan, and beyond.

 One of the co-winners of the Nobel Prize in Medicine/Physiology for 1998 was Robert F. Furchgott, Ph.D, Distinguished Professor and former chairperson, Department of Pharmacology.
 He received the prize for his the discovery of the role of nitric oxide in the body's control of its vascular system.
 His work has led to a virtual revolution amongst researchers in all disciplines worldwide, prompting the exploration of a vast new field with huge potential for significant discoveries.
 Another great achievement at SUNY Downstate was the invention of the MRI by Dr. Ray Damadian.